-A mitigation hierarchy should be followed for identified negative impacts: avoid, minimise, rectify, reduce, restore/rehabilitate, compensate and finally offset for impacts using appropriate measures.
+A mitigation hierarchy should be followed for identified negative impacts: avoid, minimise, rectify, reduce, restore/rehabilitate, and finally offset or, failing that, compensate for impacts using appropriate measures.
 Caution should be exercised if the analysis indicates a potential for major, irreversible, negative impacts on the environment or social conditions.
 Often this may suggest selecting less risky alternatives.
 For less-threatening situations, standard mitigation measures can be used to minimize adverse impacts to "as low as reasonably practicable" (ALARP level).